 President Donald Trump declared Wednesday that China’s decision to reduce tariffs on certain U.S. products was “a big move” and a sign that China was suffering due to the ongoing trade war.

 In return, as a “goodwill gesture,” Trump delayed the imposition of tariffs on $250 billion of Chinese goods for two weeks, a sign some people took that trade tensions may be easing.

-But China’s concession, announced Tuesday, concerns just 16 items from a list of more than 5,000.
-It had been in the works for months, and will help Chinese businesses much more than U.S. ones.
+But China’s concession, announced Tuesday, involves just 16 items from a list of more than 5,000.
+It had been in the works for months, and it will help Chinese businesses much more than U.S. ones.

-Late on Wednesday night, Trump tweeted that a rise in tariffs on $250 billion worth of Chinese goods that was due to go into effect at the start of October, would now be delayed until October 15.
+Late Wednesday night, Trump tweeted that a rise in tariffs on $250 billion worth of Chinese goods that was due to go into effect at the start of October would now be delayed until October 15.

 “At the request of the Vice Premier of China, Liu He, and due to the fact that the People's Republic of China will be celebrating their 70th Anniversary on October 1st, we have agreed, as a gesture of goodwill to move the increased tariffs on 250 Billion Dollars worth of goods (25% to 30%), from October 1st to October 15th,” Trump tweeted.

 “They took tariffs off, certain types,” he told reporters in the Oval Office on Wednesday.
 “I think it was a gesture.
 It was a big move.
 People were shocked.
 I wasn’t shocked.”

 However, the Chinese exemptions only take into account items that China does not produce domestically, including cancer drugs, lubricants and certain chemicals.

 What the list does not include is products produced by American farmers, such as pork and soybeans, items that have had the biggest impact on U.S. businesses.